 Employment Outlook and Salary Information

-Payscale.com reported that water safety instructors certified by the American Red Cross earned between $22,200 and $45,600 per year as of October 2016.
-Self-enrichment teachers earned a median salary of $36,680 in May 2015, reported the BLS.
+Payscale.com reported that water safety instructors certified by the American Red Cross earned $40,000 per year as of September 2019.
+Self-enrichment teachers earned a median salary of $38,720 in May 2018, reported the BLS.

 After completing all of the courses in a water safety instructor program, successfully performing the required skills and passing the final exam, individuals receive certification as an American Red Cross water safety instructor.
 Certified instructors are eligible to teach learn-to-swim, parent and child lessons and basic water rescue classes.
 They may also give water safety presentations to schools and other organizations.
 Individuals interested in water safety instruction may also take classes to receive certification as lifeguard instructors, swimming coaches or water fitness instructors.

 Specific certification requirements for firearms safety instructors vary by state, but typically require students to complete firearms safety instructor coursework, demonstrate required skills and complete a final exam.
 Individuals may choose to teach general firearms safety, firearms safety for youth or work in specific areas like bowhunting, large game hunting or small game hunting safety.

 Instructor training programs in water and firearms safety enable graduates to educate others on the respective topics.
 Programs are offered by the American Red Cross and the National Rifle Association.